 Shipping products seems simple, right?
 You simply package the product and send it to your customer.
 But did you know there are different types of shipment?

-Depending on the size of your shipment, it may be considered parcel, less-than-load (LTL), or a full truckload (FTL) shipment.
-Your shipment may be too small for certain carriers, or conversely, if you have a large shipment, you may have to rely on a carrier certified to be able to ship large containers.
-There are also unique considerations depending on the mode of transport—whether you’re shipping via air, sea, road, or rail.
+Depending on the size of your shipment, it may be considered parcel, less-than-load (LTL) or a full truckload (FTL) shipment.
+Your shipment may be too small for certain carriers, or conversely, if you have a large shipment, you may have to rely on a carrier certified to ship large containers.
+There are also unique considerations depending on the mode of transport—whether you’re shipping via air, sea, road or rail.

-The wide variety of terms that relate to the process of moving goods through a supply chain can seem overwhelming.
-But understanding the different types of shipment and related terms is crucial to ensure your goods get shipped on-time, within compliance, and in good shape.
+The wide variety of terms that relate to the process of moving goods through a supply chain may seem overwhelming.
+Understanding the different types of shipment and related terms is crucial to ensure your goods get shipped on time, within compliance and in good shape.

 That's why we've provided this glossary of international shipping terms: